chessviz/canadian-chess/README.md

 <br/> Team Members: Victor Zheng, Andy Feng, Harsh Bawja

 ###### Overview
 Code is all stored in the root directory.
 There is a css, data, img, js folders for the code. `index.html` is deployed using GitHub Actions to our [website](https://chessviz.github.io/canadian-chess/), enabling CI/CD.
+The data folder also contains the `scripts` folder which we used for manipulating and cleaning the data.
+We also have under the `pgns` folder game data for the players.

 ###### References and Acknowledgements